-Senate poised to vote on fate of bill to protect the right to abortion
+Senate Republicans, Manchin block bill to protect the right to abortion

 The measure, introduced by Sen. Richard Blumenthal (D-Conn.) and Sen. Tammy Baldwin (D-Wis.), was co-sponsored by all but two Democratic senators, Joe Manchin III of West Virginia and Robert P. Casey Jr. of Pennsylvania, who are both opposed to abortion.

+“This vote will be a rallying cry in November,” said Blumenthal at a news conference before the vote.
+“This vote is going to awaken a lot of people, men and women, who grew up taking reproductive rights for granted.”

-In a recent statement, Casey said he would vote to allow the start of debate on the bill, calling out Republicans for what he described as their “clear and unrelenting use of this issue as a political weapon.”
+Casey voted to allow the start of debate on the bill, calling out Republicans for what he described as their “clear and unrelenting use of this issue as a political weapon.”
 He did not signal how he would vote on the measure itself if given the opportunity.

 Vermont moves forward on becoming first state to guarantee the right to abortion in its constitution